 Canucks' Daniel Sedin: Posts two points in loss

-Sedin scored a goal and set up another on Wednesday in a 6-5 overtime loss to the Rangers.
+Sedin scored another goal and assist in a 4-3 overtime loss to the Predators on Friday.

-Daniel's recalled his past nicely in the final week of February, scoring seven points in his past four contests.
-He's now on track to break 50 points and has shown he can still produce as a useful player for both the Canucks and for many fantasy teams.
-He's not a top player anymore by any means, but he's still a quality option for No. 2 production from your wing.
+Sound familiar?
+The exact same thing happened Wednesday - a goal and an assist for Sedin, but an overtime defeat for the Canucks.
+The 37-year-old isn't what he used to be, but Sedin has already scored five more goals than last season, and he surpassed his point total from 2016-17 on Friday night too.
+Sedin is still a solid contributor in every category except plus/minus.

 More News